Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: Proposed Realistic Threat Model

-\textbf{Knowledge.} The adversary has \textit{limited knowledge} of the target system, the ML-PWD.
+\item \textit{Knowledge.} The adversary has \textit{limited knowledge} of the target system, the ML-PWD.
 They know nothing about: the ML model \smacal{M}, its training data \smacal{D}, and its underlying ML algorithm \smacal{A} (except that it supports binary classification).
 However, the adversary knows a subset of the feature set $F$ analyzed by \smacal{M}.
 Let $K \subseteq F$ be such a subset.
 The adversary is also aware that the ML-PWD will likely detect phishing websites if no evasion attempt is made (otherwise, there would be no reason to do so).
 Finally, the adversary implicitly knows that no blocklist includes their phishing webpages (otherwise, the attacker would be \textit{forced} to manipulate the URL).

-\textbf{Capability.} The adversary has \textit{no access} to the ML-PWD.
-They cannot use the ML-PWD as an ``oracle'' (i.e., inspect the output to a given input); and they are therefore confined to perturbations in the website-space (i.e., WsP).
+\item \textit{Capability.} The adversary has \textit{no access} to the ML-PWD.
+They cannot use the ML-PWD as an ``oracle'' (i.e., inspect the output to a given input); and they are hence limited to perturbations in the website-space (i.e., WsP).

-\textbf{Strategy.} The adversary uses their knowledge of $K$ to craft WsP that may result in successful evasion attacks \textit{at inference time}.
+\item \textit{Strategy.} The adversary uses their knowledge of $K$ to craft WsP that may lead to evasion (at inference stage).

-We observe that our threat model is \textit{general} because no specific set of features ($F$) or ML model \smacal{M} (and hence \smacal{D} and \smacal{A}) is provided.
+\end{itemize} We observe that our threat model is \textit{general} because no specific set of features ($F$) or ML model \smacal{M} (and hence \smacal{D} and \smacal{A}) is provided.
 Therefore, our threat model can cover any ML-PWD that resembles the one in Fig.~\ref{fig:scenario}.
 Potentially, it can even be a ML-PWD used by email filters if the corresponding \smacal{M} analyzes URL-related information (e.g.,~\cite{duman2016emailprofiler, gupta2021novel}).
-Furthermore, our threat model can be \textit{extended}.
-We will do so in our evaluation (§\ref{sec:evaluation}), in which we compare the effects of attacks using WsP against those entailing PsP and MsP (by assuming the same knowledge, i.e., limited to $K$).